SelectCode/apply/docs/pages/challenges/rag.md

 ## Context and Motivation 🌟

-Welcome to the SelectCode RAG-based Meeting Improvement Challenge! 🎉 At SelectCode, we're facing a common corporate challenge: making technical knowledge more accessbible.
+Welcome to the SelectCode RAG-based Knowledge Extraction Challenge! 🎉 At SelectCode, we're facing a common corporate challenge: making technical knowledge more accessbible.
 We're turning to you, our innovative applicants, to help us address this using Retrieval Augmented Generation (RAG) techniques.

 ## Challenge Description 📋